sulu/docs/detail-specification/300-portal/DET-301-template-architecture.md

 ```

 ## Structure Manager
-The structure manager uses the template reader to retrieve a cached php file from the cache.
-When the requested file does not exist it will be generated and placed in the cache direcotry.
+The structure manager uses the template-reader to retrieve a specific php-class from the cache and returns an object of the requested php-class.
+When the requested class-file does not exist it will be generated and placed in the specified cache direcotry.
 The constructor accepts an array with configuration options - the default values can be found below:
 ```
 $this->options = array(
     'template_dir' => null,